 Seed collection and propagation

 Collect seeds between September and January.
 Collect drupes that are maturing; the skin softens as it ripens.
 Either collect the drupes from the bush or easier to collect ripe fruits that have fallen off the plant onto the ground beneath the bushes.
 Place the drupes in a bucket of water and rub the flesh off with your hands.
 Drain the water and wash again if required to remove all the flesh.
 Then spread the wet seeds on paper towel and leave to dry.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From fours collections, the seed viability wase average to high, ranging from 55% to 100%.
+Seed viability can be average.
 This species is generally difficult to germinate, it has morphophysiological dormancy and complex germination requirements.

 |Location||No. of seeds|